opencurve/curve/docs/en/snapshotcloneserver_en.md

 2. After receiving the request, the SnapshotCloneServer obtains data from  locally saved snapshot information of the snapshot clone system (currently persisted to Etcd) or from MDS according to whether the cloned object is a snapshot or a file.
 3. The SnapshotCloneServer will then send a 'CreateCloneFile' request to MDS.
 For the newly created file, the initial version should be set to 1.
 After receiving the request, MDS will create a new file and set the status of the file to 'Cloning' (the meaning of different file status will be explained in the following chapters).
 It should be noted that the file created at the beginning will be placed in a temporary directory.
 For example, if the file that the user request to clone is named 'des', then this step will create the file with the name '/clone/des'.
-4. After the creation of the file, SnapshotCloneServer will queries the location info of each chunk: If the cloned object is a file, only the file name is needed, and as for snapshot, the server will first obtain the meta object on S3 for analysis to obtain the information of the chunk, then allocates copyset for chunks on each segment through MDS.
+4. After the creation of the file, SnapshotCloneServer will queries the location info of each chunk: If the clone source is a image, only the file name is needed, and as for snapshot, the server will first obtain the meta object on S3 for analysis to obtain the information of the chunk, then allocates copyset for chunks on each segment through MDS.
 After that, the server will calls the 'CreateCloneChunk' interface of ChunkServer to create a new chunk file with the version 1 for each acquired chunk.
-Source location information is recorded in the chunk, if the cloned object is a file, format '/filename/offset@cs' will be used as the location ('filename' means the name of the data source file, and @cs indicates that the file data is on the chunk server), and if the cloned object is a snapshot, the server use 'url@s3' as the location ('url' means the source data url on S3, @s3 indicates that the source data is on S3)
+Source location information is recorded in the chunk, if the clone source is a image, format '/filename/offset@cs' will be used as the location ('filename' means the name of the data source file, and @cs indicates that the file data is on the chunk server), and if the cloned object is a snapshot, the server use 'url@s3' as the location ('url' means the source data url on S3, @s3 indicates that the source data is on S3)
 5. After creating all chunks on the chunk server and recording the source data information, the SnapshotCloneServer will modifies the status of the file to 'CloneMetaInstalled' through 'CompleteCloneMeta' interface.
 Up till this step, the process of the lazy and non-lazy method are the same, and their difference  will be reflected in the following steps.
 6. If the user specifies a lazy clone, the SnapshotCloneServer will first rename the previously created file from '/clone/des' to "des", in this way the user can access the newly created file and mount it for reading and writing.
 Lazy clone will not continue the following data copy unless the 'flatten' interface of the snapshot system is called explicitly.
 Then, the SnapshotCloneServer will continue to call 'RecoverChunk' circularly to asynchronously trigger the copy of the chunk data on the chunk server.
 After all chunks are successfully copied, interface 'CompleteCloneFile' will be called with the specified file name 'des' (the file has been renamed earlier) to change the status of the file to 'Cloned'.
 7. If lazy clone is not specified, that means the service will be provided only after the synchronization of all the data.
 The SnapshotCloneServer first circularly calls 'RecoverChunk' to trigger the copy of the chunk data on the chunk server, and when all the chunk data is copied, it will calls 'CompleteCloneFile' with specified file name '/clone/des' to change the status of the file to 'Cloned'.
 Then, file '/clone/des' will be renamed to 'des' for using.